sarthaktodmal/AutomataSimulator/README.md

 - Click "Add Node" to create a new state.
 - Click on a state to start defining transitions, then click on another state and enter the transition symbol.
 - Select a state and click "Set Finite" to mark it as a final state.
-- Enter an input string and click "Run" to test if the string is accepted by the DFA.
+- Enter an input string and click "Run" to test if the string is accepted by the Automata.

 ## Technologies Used